awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

 ??? abstract "Execution of Pipeline `BulkDataLoadWithDataFlow`"

     - [x] **Run the pipeline**.
-As you see the runner is set to `DataflowRunner` and the parameters are provided with the option `exec.args` in the command.
+As you see, the runner is set to `DataflowRunner` and the parameters are provided with the option `exec.args` in the command.
 The token and cloud secure bundle are read from secrets.

     ```
     mvn -Pdataflow-runner compile exec:java \